CharlyAnne/alx-system_engineering-devops/0x0F-load_balancer/README.md

-## This directory contains soultions to tasks on Load Balancing
+## This directory contains solutions to tasks on Load Balancing

 # Load Balancers
 Load balancing is the method of distributing network traffic equally across a pool of resources that support an application.
 Modern applications must process